Board of One vs Advisory Board

 - Board of One for everything else (daily strategic thinking, decision frameworks)

-This gives you the best of both worlds: human relationships where they matter, AI-powered strategic support for everything else.
+Human relationships where they matter, multi-expert analysis for everything else.
 And you keep more of your cap table.

 Frequently asked questions